groovy/gmaven/groovy-maven-plugin/src/site/markdown/index.md

     </plugin>

 There is currently no way to change the Groovy version without a project.
-Direct execution of goals will always use the default Groovy version.
+Direct execution of goals will always use the default Groovy version if no project is available.
+When a project is available, then `pluginManagement` can be used to configure direct goal execution.

 ### System.exit Forbidden